artem-zinnatullin/TheContext-Podcast/show_notes/Episode_22.md

-# Episode 22: Women in Tech
+# Episode 22: Women in Tech (droidcon Berlin 2018)

 ### [How to listen & subscribe](https://github.com/artem-zinnatullin/TheContext-Podcast)